The History of Daylight Savings Time

 Using Daylight Savings Time

 The ultimate purpose of Daylight Savings Time is to conserve energy.
-Rather on a smaller scale, consider ways you maximize your benefits of the evening daylight.
+On a smaller scale, consider ways you maximize the evening daylight benefits.
 Additional daylight in the evening potentially provides many new opportunities for better use of your time.

 Some uses of this extra time may include more evening time with family and friends.
 With more daylight, you should get outdoors and increase your vitamin D intake from the natural sun in the evening.
 Use this time to make your morning easier by completing parts of your morning routine you can do the night before.

-If you really need something to talk about with your partner during the extended evening hours, make financial plans.
-Simply finding time to sit down and discuss your plans for your financial future is oftentimes the hardest part.
-Use this extra evening time to talk about the hard things, like life insurance.
+Do you need a topic to discuss with your partner during the extended evening hours?
+Make financial plans.
+Finding time to sit down and discuss your plans for your financial future is often difficult.
+Use this extra evening time to talk about life insurance.

 Leave a comment